ucan-lab/docker-laravel/README.md

 ## Introduction

-Build a simple laravel development environment with docker-compose.
-Compatible with Windows(WSL2), macOS(M1) and Linux.
+Build a simple laravel development environment with Docker Compose.
+Support with Windows(WSL2), macOS(Intel and Apple Silicon) and Linux.

 ## Usage